kimjoar/ttm4165/Sammendrag.markdown

 * A market model describes an idealisation and simplification of the real market.
 * Feedback in a system means that the output signal from the system (e.g. price or market share) is fed back to the input of the system.
 * Negative feedback: The feedback signal counteracts any deviation of the output of the system from its equilibrium value.
 Systems with negative feedback is always stationary.
 * Positive feedback: Any change in the output signal is amplified.
-In systems with positive feedback the output signal approaches a fixed limit (or saturates).
+In systems with positive feedback the output signal may approache a fixed limit (or saturates), or may also start oscillating.
 * These models are based on buyers only buying one copy during the whole lifetime of the product.
 * In an ordinary market, the number of copies sold per unit time is proportional to the number of people not having purchased a copy already.
 * Positive feedback from the market means that the number of customers likely to purchase a product also depends on how many customers that have already purchased the product.